Complete two degrees in five years through one of our international partner universities.

 - Order GRE score report: Use Binghamton University's code: 2535.

 - Order TOEFL score report: Use Binghamton University's code: 2535.
+Applicants for 3.5+1.5 are required to have a TOEFL score of 80 or above.

 - Order PTE Academic score report: Submit scores by selecting "Binghamton University - State University of New York" from the score delivery menu.
+3.5_1.5 applicants are required to have a PTE score of 53 or above.

 - Submit IELTS scores by providing the Test Report Form (TRF) number in the appropriate field in the online application.
+3.5+1.5 applicants are required to have a IELTS score of 6.5 or above, with no band below 5.0.

 3. Submit any application materials that you were not able to upload to the online application.